Drag show: Early existence

 The first known drag balls in the United States were in Harlem in the 1920s, at the Rockland Palace.
 These shows featured extravagant performances of gays and lesbians impersonating the opposite sex and competing against one another in fashion shows.
-Harlem drag balls primarily had people of color.
+Harlem drag balls were primarily made up of people of color.
 White people were not excluded but did not typically participate.
 Drag balls were social events that brought people together who were on the margins of society and they often had to meet in secret.